 Science in Years 9 and 10 build upon Science learned in Years 7 and 8.
-It leads to NCEA Level One Science in Year 11.
+It leads to Science in Year 11.

 Science develops a deeper understanding of the world around us and allows students to have an informed opinion of scientific issues in the media.
-Students will be assessed against the New Zealand Curriculum and will sit a NCEA standard in Year 10 to help them gain credits for NCEA Level One.
-Students will also research current issues in Science and Technology.